Japanese tea 101.

 Japan is home to one of the world’s most famous tea cultures, and is a tea lover’s paradise.
 Whether you drink it hot, cold, bagged, powdered, loose leaf, in jeans or in a kimono — green tea is inextricably linked with Japanese culture.

 Green tea is the daily elixir of Japanese and has innumerable health benefits (think Japanese lifespan).
-Did you know that green tea was originally used as medicine not as a relaxation drink?
+I was really surprised when I read that green tea was originally used as medicine not as a relaxation drink.

 What makes Japanese green tea unique compared to others — such as black, oolong and Chinese green tea — is that the leaves are steamed shortly after being harvested.
 This prevents them from becoming oxidised and ensures they retain a natural fragrance and rich green color.